yangzichao/hoah-dictation/README.md

 ## Get Started

 ### Download
 Get the latest version with a free trial from [tryvoiceink.com](https://tryvoiceink.com).
-Your purchase helps me work on VoiceInk full-time and continuously improve it with new features and updates.
+Your purchase helps me work on VoicePilot full-time and continuously improve it with new features and updates.

 #### Homebrew
-Alternatively, you can install VoiceInk via `brew`:
+Alternatively, you can install VoicePilot via `brew`:

 ```shell
 brew install --cask voiceink
 ```

 ### Build from Source
-As an open-source project, you can build VoiceInk yourself by following the instructions in [BUILDING.md](BUILDING.md).
+As an open-source project, you can build VoicePilot yourself by following the instructions in [BUILDING.md](BUILDING.md).
 However, the compiled version includes additional benefits like automatic updates, priority support via Discord and email, and helps fund ongoing development.

 ## Requirements